Generic selectors

 homemade-vanilla-bean-icecream

 And there you have it.
-4 modestly-portioned courses that equal one delicious meal that will satisfy your hunger and not inhibit any other... *ahem*... activities planned with your Valentine.
+Four modestly-portioned courses that equal one delicious meal that will satisfy your hunger and not inhibit any other... *ahem*... activities planned with your Valentine.
 I hope you've enjoyed this series and, even if you already have plans for Valentine's Day, I'd encourage you to try these dishes out another time.
-Tasty will still be tasty, even after the holiday passes.
+They will still be tasty, even after the holiday passes.
 Happy Valentine's Day, internet friends.

 4 Courses to Love – Home Made Vanilla Bean Ice Cream with Raspberry + Mint